Bob Gibson: Early life

 Gibson was born in Omaha, Nebraska, on November 9, 1935, the youngest of Victoria (née Brown) and Pack Gibson's seven children.
 Gibson's father died of tuberculosis three months prior to Gibson's birth, and he was named "Pack Robert Gibson", in honor of his late father.
 While he revered his father's legacy, Gibson disliked the name "Pack" and later legally dropped it.

 Although afflicted by rickets and respiratory disease as a child, Gibson was active in sports, particularly baseball and basketball, in both informal and organized settings.
 Gibson's brother Josh, 15 years his senior, had a profound effect on his early life, serving as his mentor and a father figure.
 Gibson played on a number of youth basketball and baseball teams his brother coached, many of which were organized through the local YMCA.

 Gibson attended Omaha Technical High School, where he participated on the track, basketball, and baseball teams.
 Gibson was named to the All-State basketball team during his senior year of high school by a newspaper in Lincoln, Nebraska, and soon after won a full athletic scholarship for basketball from Creighton University.
 Indiana University had rejected him after stating their "Negro athlete quota" had already been filled.

 While at Creighton, Gibson majored in sociology, and continued to experience success playing basketball.
 At the end of his junior basketball season, he averaged 22 points per game, and made third team Jesuit All-American.
 As his graduation from Creighton approached, the spring of 1957 proved to be a busy time for Gibson.
 Aside from getting married, Gibson had garnered the interest of the Harlem Globetrotters basketball team and the St. Louis Cardinals baseball team.

 Gibson eventually signed a deal which allowed him to play baseball in the Cardinals minor league system for the rest of the summer after which he would play for the Globetrotters for four months.
-After the four months were over, he and the Cardinals agreed that he would focus solely on baseball; he received a $3,000 ($ today) signing bonus to sign with the team.
+After the four months were over, he and the Cardinals agreed on a contract which required that he would focus solely on baseball; he received a $3,000 ($ today) signing bonus to sign with the team.